pdfinn/sgpt/README.md

 To install and use SGPT, follow these steps:

 1. Ensure you have the Go programming language installed on your system.
 If not, follow the instructions at https://golang.org/doc/install.
-2. Clone this repository to your local machine using `git clone https://github.com/username/sgpt.git`.
+2. Clone this repository to your local machine using `https://github.com/pdfinn/sgpt`.
 3. Change to the `sgpt` directory and build the binary by running `go build`.
 4. Make sure your OpenAI API key is available.